-Here’s what happens when you book your ceremony through Joyful Ceremonies:
+Here’s what happens when you book in with Joyful Ceremonies:

 Firstly we’ll chat on the phone or via email or text where you can ask me any questions, I’ll get a bit of an idea of what you have in mind and we will make a time to meet.

 I’ll come to see you at your home or somewhere handy for you both, and we’ll have a more in-depth discussion about your ceremony as well as any legal aspects that you’ll need to know about.
 You’re welcome to visit me in Castlemaine if you like.

 After this meeting, let me know when you’re ready to make a booking and I’ll send you a document with everything we discussed when we met so you don’t have to worry about remembering anything.
 We’ll then arrange a second meeting.